cityofaustin/vision-zero/editor/testing.md

   - `shift` + `f`: Fatality Review Board recommendations

 ### Sidebar

 - is expandable and open/closed state is preserved in localstorage

 ### Locations list - `/locations`

 - Locations list
   - filter using search input and selecting a field to search on
   - reset filters
   - filters are preserved (in local storage) when refreshing the page or navigating back to it

 ### Location details `/locations/[location_id]`

 - Location polygon map
 - Location data card displays the location ID, crash counts and comp costs
 - combined cr3 and noncr3 crashes list

+### EMS list - `/ems`

+- EMS list
+  - filter using various search input fields and filter card switches
+  - filters are preserved (in local storage) when refreshing the page or navigating back to it
+  - for records with a matching crash, the **Crash ID** column is populated with working URL to the crash details page

 ### Top nav